5 Pillars of Your Social Media and Content Marketing Strategy

-Links to your primary site, your Facebook pages, Twitter and any other social media sites must be prominently displayed with a short explanation what general content is included in each of those sites.
+Links to your primary site, your Facebook pages, Twitter and any other social media sites must be prominently displayed.
+Add a short explanation what type of content the visitor can find in each of those sites.
 This is the KEY reason to create your own network of interconnected sites.

 Make use of RSS feeds to ensure that elements of your blog appear as many places as possible.
 Let the world know that you know what you are talking about.

 Many ask if their blog should be a part of their primary site.
-Our suggestion is that sites which are designed as blog sites already have the bells and whistles which make it easy to update and which are graphically attractive.
+We suggest that sites designed as blogs already have the bells and whistles which make it easy to update and which are graphically attractive.
 Some, with a little work, can support some advertising income when your traffic gets to a critical point.

 Twitter is fast becoming the real medium for business.
-It allows you to keep a constant outbound contact with you potential clients, informing then as you tweet away.
+It allows you to keep a constant outbound contact with your potential clients, informing then as you tweet away.